Make a Complaint

 How will my complaint be handled?

-- The licensing agency will make an unannounced visit to the facility to investigate the complaint within 10 days of receipt of the complaint.
+- The local licensing office will make an unannounced visit to the facility to investigate the complaint within 10 days of receipt of the complaint.

 In the interim, should you have any questions or concerns, you may contact the local licensing office.